1. Introduction

 Listing 20.
 The "good" way to loop over hosts

-- name: provision hosts in a good way
+- name: Provision hosts in a good way

 hosts: managed_hosts